 3. The working space

+After selecting the preset, you will move to the working space.
 The main working space is divided into two sections: the newsletter area and the blocks sidebar.

-You can notice the header, with the logo and a service text, the body, with an hero image, a paragraph and a call to action, and a footer, with contact information and some “legal” text at the very end.
+You can notice the header, with the logo and a service text, the body, with a hero image, a paragraph and a call to action, and a footer, with contact information and some “legal” text at the very end.

 5. Adding a block